Specialist in School Psychology (S.S.P.) Major in School Psychology

 SPSY 5386.
 Consultation and Professional Issues in School Psychology.

 This course presents models of consultation as they apply to the professional development and ethical position of the school psychologist.
-The course emphasizes the consultative role in relation to school administrators, guidance and counseling personnel, teachers, parents, students, and referral sources.
-(MULT) Prerequisite: SPSY 5300 and SPSY 5385 both with grades of "B" or better.
+The course emphasizes the consultative role in relation to school administrators, counselors, teachers, parents, and students.
+Students will apply learning by making multiple presentations and establishing a school-based consultative relationship and reporting on progress.
+By the end of the course, students should understand school psychologists’ consultative framework and be able to apply their skills in a supervised (internship) setting.
+Prerequisite: SPSY 5300 and SPSY 5385 both with grades of "B" or better.
 Corequisite: SPSY 5389 with a grade of "CR" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.